Geology & Environmental Sciences

 - Earth Science B.A.,

-- and minors in Earth Science, Geographic Information Systems (GIS), and Environmental Studies.
+- and minors in Earth Science, Geological Sciences, Geographic Information Systems (GIS), and Environmental Studies.

 Geologists and Environmental Scientists are employed in a variety of settings, including environmental consulting, natural resource management, petroleum and base-metal exploration, civil engineering, information science, urban and regional planning, and other areas.
 Opportunities also exist in education and with government agencies.
 Opportunities for employment in the Earth Sciences has never been better, given current economic and environmental realities.